-Briefly, Pujaaree’s mental traps to catch ignorant or foolish human minds include, but not limited to, religious Karamkaand (formalities, rituals), path of Pakhand, religious paraphernalia (Bhekh), Bikaar (lust, anger, greed etc.), Haumai or false ego-sense, Maya-Jaal or Bharam-Jaal (traps of illusion, delusion, deceptions …) etc.
+That said, Pujaaree’s uses many mental traps to catch ignorant or foolish human minds include.
+Not limited to, these traps include religious Karamkaand (formalities, rituals), path of Pakhand, religious robes, religious paraphernalia (Bhekh), Bikaar (lust, anger, greed etc.), Bharam-Jaal (superstitions …), phony fear and promises, pilgrimage (Tirath Yatra) etc.

 - ਨਾਵਨ ਕਉ ਤੀਰਥ ਘਨੇ ਮਨ ਬਉਰਾ ਰੇ ਪੂਜਨ ਕਉ ਬਹੁ ਦੇਵ ॥ ਕਹੁ ਕਬੀਰ ਛੂਟਨੁ ਨਹੀ ਮਨ ਬਉਰਾ ਰੇ ਛੂਟਨੁ ਹਰਿ ਕੀ ਸੇਵ ॥੪॥੧॥੬॥੫੭॥: O crazy mind!
 There are so many places of pilgrimage in which to bathe, and so many gods to worship.
 Says Kabeer!
 O crazy mind, there is no liberation like this; only by serving Hari (Mool, Truth, Wisdom…) will you find liberation (from doubt, Maya…). ||4||1||6||57|| (sggs 335).